Itay2805/Sparky4j-core/README.md

   ` getMouseX() ` and ` getMouseY() `.
 You can also use `getMousePosition()` to get the position in a Vector2

 # Currently in progress
-* FreeType and Font rendering
+* Java Side Font rendering
+* Trying to optimize the engine even more
 * Some Java Doc, I will do this from time to time.

 # Links